Belis0811/Unet/README.md

 ```

 After running the last cell of this file,
-it will generate two files called `X_train.npy` and `Y-train.npy`, located at the folder: `./Unet/data/processed`
+it will generate two files called `X_train.npy` and `Y-train.npy`, located in the folder: `./Unet/data/processed`

 ## Training Segmentation Model

 Then, navigate to the file called `live_dead_segment.ipynb`, which trains the **self-attention UNet** to segment live vs. dead cells.

-*Note that you have the option to not re-train the model from scratch, please follow the comments in the file to decide of using checkpoint file*
+*Note that you have the option to not re-train the model from scratch, please follow the comments in the file to decide on using checkpoint file*

 ## Training Movement Prediction Model

-Now we want to use the transformer module to predict future cell positions/time-steps to finally combine them and make what we called AI-based architecture.
+Now, we want to use the transformer module to predict future cell positions/time steps to finally combine them and make what we call AI-based architecture.

 To do so, we navigate to the file called `Unet_Transformer_move.ipynb`and run all cells.